-Nestled in the beautiful Mackenzie Delta 200 km north of the arctic circle, Inuvik is a spectacular place to visit in Northern Canada
+Nestled along the beautiful Mackenzie Delta 200 km north of the Arctic Circle, Inuvik is a spectacular place to visit in Northern Canada

 Getting here is equally an adventure.
 While you could just keep it simple and fly there, you can also drive the famous Dempster Highway, a 736 km gravel road taking you all the way from Dawson, Yukon to Inuvik, NWT.
 In fact, the newly opened Mackenzie Delta Highway takes you right to Tuktoyaktuk and the Arctic Ocean!